-EOS, a sister company of our affiliated Advisory Company, Hermes Investment Management Limited, is dedicated to the provision of certain stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters, and research services.
-With respect to its stewardship services, EOS's purpose is to assist asset owners and asset managers in adding long-term value to their investments and managing their risks, by engaging with companies and policy-makers on environmental, social, governance, strategic and financial matters.
+EOS, a sister company of our affiliated Advisory Company, Hermes Investment Management Limited, is dedicated to the provision of certain stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters, and publishing ESG related research and proxy recommendations.
+With respect to its stewardship services, EOS's purpose is to assist asset owners and asset managers' clients in adding long-term value to their investments and managing their risks, by engaging with companies and policy-makers on environmental, social, governance, strategic and financial matters.
 EOS publishes research on ESG issues and reports regarding the aggregate stewardship activities it has performed on behalf of its clients, which include the Federated Advisory Companies.
 (Please refer to "Conflicts of Interest Relating to EOS" in Item 6 of this brochure for a discussion of conflicts of interest that arise as a result of this relationship.)